 If previously assigned disciplinary sanctions imposed under the Honor Code, Housing & Residence Life Community Standards, and/or Embry-Riddle policies are not completed, students may be charged with Failure to Comply and possibly face suspension or dismissal.

-Providing false information or withholding information from a University official or during a hearing process is prohibited.
-This includes tampering with witnesses in preparing for or during the hearing process.
+Providing false information or withholding information from a University official is prohibited.
+Providing false information during a student conduct hearing is also prohibited; this includes tampering with witnesses in preparing for or during the hearing process.

 The University prohibits: